The User Stories Workshop (online)

 - Optimize the lifecycle of your user stories, including scenarios and evolutionary design

 - User Stories in a Nutshell— user, story, system event and external perspective; placeholder for conversation; bits of precision in a user story; stories for product evolution.
-In other words, all the basics you though you knew, but your organization's user stories demonstrate otherwise.
+In other words, all the basics you thought you knew, but your organization's user stories demonstrate otherwise.

 - Role-Action-Context Headline— correct naming prevents story problems; common errors make R-A-C headlines difficult.